pa-ulander/pa-ulander/README.md

 ### What am I doing?

 - 🔭 I'm currently working on a few interesting and fun client projects.
-- 🌱 I'm also having fun learning Typescript, Go and Java and lots of other things.
+- 🌱 I'm also having fun learning Typescript, Go and Java.

 ---